 If you visit the Chinese Garden of Friendship, make sure you go and say hi to Sam.
-He will allow you to select your favourite colour to wear and it wil be a great experience!
+He will allow you to select your favorite color to wear and it will be a great experience!
 Sam can even facilitate group dress-ups too so for further information and their amazing prices, please read here.

 Where to Stay

 If you’d like to visit Sydney, why not stay near Darling Harbour?